ethereum/hive/docs/client.md

   the [openethereum genesis translator][oe-genesis-jq], for example.
 - `/chain.rlp` contains RLP-encoded blocks to import before startup.
 The client should start even if the blocks are invalid.
 - `/blocks/` directory containg `.rlp` files.
-The client should import these blocks in file name order after loading `/chain.rlp`.

-Client startup scripts need to ensure that they load the genesis state first, then import blocks in `/chain.rlp` if present, and finaly import the individual blocks from `/blocks`.
+Client startup scripts need to ensure that they load the genesis state first, then import blocks in `/chain.rlp` if present, and finally import the individual blocks from `/blocks` in file name order.
 The reason for requiring two different block sources is that specifying a single chain is more optimal, but tests requiring forking chains cannot create a single chain.

 ### Environment